UMAprotocol/UMIPs/UMIPs/umip-dvm-v2.md

 4. Today the DVM has no way of enforcing dynamic rewards for participation depending on dynamics of a given vote.
 For example, we might want to penalize non-participation more if a vote is contentious.
-Ultimately, it would be useful to have a more flexable mechanism for the conditions under which a voter is rewarded (or punished.)
+Ultimately, it would be useful to have a more flexible mechanism for the conditions under which a voter is rewarded (or punished.)

 5. Lastly, the current UMA tokenomics does not incentivize the locking up (staking) of UMA.
 The DVM and UMA token interplay should drive up the UMA token price through the removal of liquid UMA through a staking mechanism.
-This should also make UMA more antifragile to price shocks and general market movements through the removal of liquidity.
+This should also make UMA more anti-fragile to price shocks and general market movements through the removal of liquidity.

 The proposed upgrade aims to address all of the identified issues, as well as adding in some additional nice-to-haves.
 A full list of the functionality change is listed below: